 Therefore, some may wonder if natural remedies like cannabidiol (CBD) could help.
-But, unfortunately, the relationship between CBD and blood pressure is not straightforward.
-This article explains the current research on CBD oil for hypertension and whether it is worth a try.
+But unfortunately, the relationship between CBD and blood pressure is not straightforward.
+This article explains the current research on CBD oil for hypertension and whether it is worth trying.

 What Is Hypertension?

 Before we look at CBD’s possible effects, we will briefly overview hypertension, its symptoms, and its causes.

 The term “blood pressure” relates to how much force blood exerts on the vessels as it passes through them.
 It is measured in units called millimeters of mercury (mmHg).

 Blood pressure can be subclassified as systolic or diastolic.
 Systolic readings measure the force on the blood vessels when the heart muscle contracts.
 Meanwhile, diastolic blood pressure readings measure the force when the heart muscle relaxes.

 In hypertension, the blood’s force on the vessels becomes greater than usual, increasing the risk of heart disease and strokes.

 In hypertension (high blood pressure), the blood’s force on the vessels becomes greater than usual.
 This increases the risk of heart disease and strokes.
 Some people also use the phrase “elevated blood pressure.”
 This means that blood pressure is increased, but not significantly.